 Once the detail volume includes everything that you want to PROPAGATE, choose where to apply the detail.
 The view will zoom out to show all possible locations for the operation and will flag each potential location with an icon that shows your options.
 As the user, you have full control over what PROPAGATE does.
 Individual details can be toggled on or off; potential interferences are noted, and situations, where multiple valid alternatives are possible, are also called out.
 Make your selections from the A.I.’s recommendations and PROPAGATE does its work.

 …and voila!
 Tens, hundreds or even thousands of detail increases will sweep across the BIM in seconds.
 In one fell swoop, PROPAGATE can raise the LOD of all similar steel connections from 200 to 450.
 Yes, it’s real.
 And it’s a Bricsys innovation that’s available today in BricsCAD® BIM.
 But innovation doesn’t end with PROPAGATE – it’s just the beginning.
 BricsCAD®, BricsCAD® Mechanical and BricsCAD® BIM include A.I. features that increase LOD, infer design intent, automate parameterization and reduce model size by detecting & instancing repetitive geometry.
-All in one multi-threaded, modern and cost-effective CAD system.
+All in one multi-threaded, modern and cost-effective CAD software.
 Do you know BricsCAD®?
 If not, you simply don’t know what you’re missing.

 There’s a lot more to explore

 The time-savings offered by Propagate just scratches the surface of the power in the BricsCAD BIM workflow.
 There’s a lot more to explore, and you can do just that free, for 30 days.
 In less than ten minutes, you can sign up, download the trial, install it and start experiencing the future of Building Information Modelling.
 Start in 3D, stay in 3D throughout the workflow – and it’s all in DWG.